Categories: Uncategorized

 • Just because you feel broken doesn’t mean you are broken.

-• There’s grace in divorce, both for the spouse who felt completely victimized as well as for those who have enough awareness that they also played a role in the divorce.
+• There’s grace in divorce, both for the spouse who felt completely victimized as well as for those who know that they also played a role in the divorce.

-• You are not disqualified from a beautiful future.
+• You are not disqualified from a redeemed story.

 Let’s Talk About the Grief No One Warned You About